Hurdling

 In track races, hurdles are normally 68–107 cm in height, depending on the age and sex of the hurdler.
-Events from 50 to 110 meters are technically known as high hurdles races, while longer competitions are low hurdles races.
-The track hurdles events are forms of sprinting competitions, although the 400 m version is less anaerobic in nature and demands athletic qualities similar to the 800 meters flat race.
+Events from 50m to 110m are technically known as high hurdles races, while longer competitions are low hurdles races.
+The track hurdles events are forms of sprinting competitions, although the 400 m version is less anaerobic in nature and demands athletic qualities similar to the 800m flat race.

 A hurdling technique can also be found in the steeplechase, although in this event athletes are also permitted to step on the barrier to clear it.
 Similarly, in cross country running athletes may hurdle over various natural obstacles, such as logs, mounds of earth, and small streams – this represents the sporting origin of the modern events.
 Horse racing has its own variant of hurdle racing, with similar principles.

 Distances

-The standard sprint or short hurdle race is 110 meters for men and 100 meters for women.
+The standard sprint or short hurdle race is 110m for men and 100m for women.
 The standard number of steps to the first hurdle should be 8.
-The standard long hurdle race is 400 meters for both men and women.
+The standard long hurdle race is 400m for both men and women.
 Each of these races is run over ten hurdles and they are all Olympic events.

-The men's 200 meters low hurdles event was on the Olympic athletics programme for the 1900 and 1904 Summer Olympics.
+The men's 200m low hurdles event was on the Olympic athletics programme for the 1900 and 1904 Summer Olympics.
 These low hurdles events were widely participated in the early part of the 20th century, particularly in North America.
 However, beyond these two Olympic outings, they never gained a consistent place at international competitions and became increasingly rare after the 1960s.
 This 10-hurdle race continues to be run in places such as Norway.

 Other distances are run, particularly indoors but occasionally outdoors.
-The sprint hurdle race indoors is usually 60 meters for both men and women, although races 55 meters or 50 meters long are sometimes run, especially in the United States.
-A 60-meter indoor race is run over 5 hurdles.
+The sprint hurdle race indoors is usually 60m for both men and women, although races 55m or 50m long are sometimes run, especially in the United States.
+A 60m indoor race is run over 5 hurdles.
 A shorter race may occasionally have only 4 hurdles.
-Outdoors, a long hurdle race is sometimes shortened to 300 meters for younger participants, who run over 8 hurdles.
-For example, high school and middle school athletes in California, Minnesota, and Pennsylvania run the 300 meter hurdles instead of running the 400 meter hurdles, like the majority of state competitors run today.
-The distance the hurdles are spaced is identical to the beginning of a standard 400 meter race which would have 10 hurdles.
-There are also 200 meter races for middle school and younger divisions over 5 hurdles (spaced in the same position as the last 5 hurdles of a standard 400 meter race).
+Outdoors, a long hurdle race is sometimes shortened to 300m for younger participants, who run over 8 hurdles.
+For example, high school and middle school athletes in California, Minnesota, and Pennsylvania run the 300m hurdles instead of running the 400m hurdles, like the majority of state competitors run today.
+The distance the hurdles are spaced is identical to the beginning of a standard 400m race which would have 10 hurdles.
+There are also 200m races for middle school and younger divisions over 5 hurdles (spaced in the same position as the last 5 hurdles of a standard 400m race).